ryanMMM/ryanMMM/README.md

 Computer Science Student at University of Toronto
 -------------------------------------------------

-Interested in finding opportunities to learn more about software engineering and collaborating to solve problems
+Interested in learning more about software engineering and collaborating to solve problems

 * 🌍  I'm based in Toronto, ON
 * ✉️  You can contact me at [ryan.merheby@mail.utoronto.ca](mailto:ryan.merheby@mail.utoronto.ca)